htrgouvea/research/_posts/2019-03-12-hfbr19-login-prog-write-up.md

 ![Image](/images/publications/ctf-hfbr/third-result.png)

-So far, we have the following piece of the flag: "HACKAFLAG {", so we can assume this is really working.
+So far, we have the following piece of the flag: "HACKAFLAG{", so we can assume this is really working.
 However, if we keep running our script this way, and keep interacting the value manually, it will take a long time before we can find the flag, as well as being a rather boring activity and of course we can automate it.

 Our code, with intelligent automation of interaction and continuity would look like this: